PerfettoScritto/PreferableCoins/README.md

 ***
 #### Attension

 Now You should allow Chrome to load unsafe scripts on this site.
-You will see a certificate warning, or  the content can't be displayed over HTTPS, because API for fetches currency rates uses HTTP instead HTTPS (secure version of HTTP) now.
+You will see a certificate warning, or  the content can't be displayed over HTTPS, because API for fetching currency rates uses HTTP instead HTTPS (secure version of HTTP) now.

 ***
 #### License